calebeno/ZERO_IMPACT/Assets/README.md

 - Materials

 ####Preparing Assets and Scene
-* Customizing the Camera
+Customizing the Camera
---- Set Skybox to black
+- Set Skybox to black

+Import Sprites
+- Auto Import the player for multiple
+- Set all to bottom-left origin point

 ####